 I had a circular polarizer and UV filter on my Nikon AF-S 70-300mm VR Lens but no neutral density grad filter.

 I was hoping to be able to get a shot at a shutter speed of 1 sec. or thereabouts, but that proved to be too long an exposure in the conditions.
-What I had to do was set the exposure compensation to -5EV (5 stops of negative compensation), and shoot in aperture priority mode.
+I set the exposure compensation to -5EV (5 stops of negative compensation) and shot in aperture priority mode.